mderevyankoaqa/jmeter-influxdb2-listener-plugin/README.md

                 </jmeterExtensions>
             </configuration>
 Some notes cab be found in the article [Adding jar's to the /lib/ext directory](https://github.com/jmeter-maven-plugin/jmeter-maven-plugin/wiki/Adding-Excluding-libraries-to-from-the-classpath).

+## Development and branching strategy
+Hello all contributors!
+Welcome to the project, I'm happy to see you here.
+Just to avoid the mess and have a nice history, let's keep the simple rules:
+1. Code should pass standard static code analysis in IntelliJ IDEA.
+2. Comments should be for the new code to have clear java docs.
+3. All new development lets - in the "development" branch.
+So the steps:
+   a. make a branch for the feature you want to develop from "development" (source branch -> "main").
+There will be a mirror of the latest release + can be a merge of the new features.
+   b. all pull requests from your feature branch -> "development" branch only.
+   c. once we decide to make the new release after testing, we will merge "development" -> "main" with push to maven central.

+While the first pull request please add your self to the [build.gradle](https://github.com/mderevyankoaqa/jmeter-influxdb2-listener-plugin/blob/main/build.gradle) the section 'developers'

+    developers {
+        developer {
+        id = 'your github if'
+        name = 'your name'
+        email = 'email'
+        }

 ## Deployment
 * Put '`jmeter-plugin-influxdb2-listener-<version>.jar`' file from [Releases](https://github.com/mderevyankoaqa/jmeter-influxdb2-listener-plugin/releases) to `~<JmeterPath<\lib\ext`;